robinovitch61/the-leo-zone/content/posts/tidal-cycles-setup.md

 4. Keeping SuperCollider and SuperDirt open and running, open Atom.
 Confirm Tidal Cycles plugin is installed (visible on the bottom right).

-5. Create a new file called `test.tidal`.
+5. Create a new file called `test.tidal`

 6. Add the line `d1 $ sound "bd sd"`

 7. Type ctrl-Enter or cmd-Enter with your cursor on the same line.
 A beat should play!

 Now this is the stock setup working.
-I changed mine a little bit for convenience, but if you'd like you can stop here and proceed with actually using the software :).
+I changed mine a bit for convenience, but if you'd like to you can stop here and proceed with actually using the software to make music :).

-After this confirmation things were installed and working, I uninstalled Atom.
+After this confirmation things were installed and working, I uninstalled Atom, as it's not an editor I use regularly.
+I'm a fan of `vim`.

-I then went to SuperCollider and configured it to start SuperDirt on startup.
-I did this by clicking File -> Open startup file, pasting in the following text, and saving the startup file:
+I then went to SuperCollider and configured it to start up SuperDirt whenever it is first opened.
+I did this by clicking `File -> Open startup file`, pasting in the following text, and saving the startup file:

 ```sh
 /*